AnAncientForce/LunarSpawner/README.md

 ## How to use

-- Scene = Where the battle will take place (Not all scenes will work)
-- Amount = Amount of props (Prop is the thing that you hit/hits you to initiate the battle)
+- Amount = Amount of props to spawn
+- Radius = How far away/apart the props will spawn
 - Level = Level of the enemy
-- Radius = How far away/apart the props will spawn
+- Prop = The thing that you hit/hits you to initiate the battle
 - Enemy = What you're about to be ambushed by
+- Scene = Where the battle will take place (Not all scenes will work; check LC console when executing to see if scene is valid)
+- `Copy Scene` will load the specified scene
+- `Copy Spawn` will spawn the specified enemy/enemies

 ## Have any suggestions?